 2.3 Building-Level Damage Analysis

-The purpose of the building-level damage analysis is to develop damage functions that can be used in FRM projects to estimate the impacts caused by exposure of individual structures to a flood of a given depth.
+Building-level damage analysis uses component failure models to develop building-level damage functions under different flood depth.
 Building-level damage functions typically represent the total cost of damages to a structure at a given flood depth as a percentage of the structure’s total replacement value (U.S. Water Resources Council, 1983).
-Damage functions developed in existing studies do not account for variability in building size or design as a source of uncertainty in their damage estimates (GEC, 2006; Hennequin et al., 2019; Matthews et al., 2021; Nofal et al., 2020).
-To address this limitation, we analyzed 50 real-world floor plans from (Architectural Designs, 2023) and calculated material quantity estimates for all components for each floor plan.
-We calculated the total replacement cost for each floorplan using Equation 3 derived from RSMeans Square Foot Costs Data (Doheny, 2021b).
+A structure’s total replacement cost was estimated using Equation 3 derived from RSMeans Square Foot Costs Data (Doheny, 2021b).

 ReplacementCost=1998.2s0.63f0.047+8047b-1  3

 where s is the total area of the building in square feet, f is the number of floors, and b is the number of bathrooms.
 Calculating the total replacement cost enables us to report our damage estimates as a percentage of this value.
-We analyzed 38 one-story floor plans and 12 two-story plans.
+To account for variability in building size or design as a source of uncertainty in their damage estimates (GEC, 2006; Hennequin et al., 2019; Matthews et al., 2021; Nofal et al., 2020), we analyzed 50 real-world floor plans from (Architectural Designs, 2023), which include 38 one-story floor plans and 12 two-story plans and calculated material quantity estimates for all components for each floor plan.

-To develop structure-level damage curves, we performed a Monte Carlo analysis to estimate component-level damages for each floor plan across a range of flood depths.
+To develop building-level damage curves, we performed a Monte Carlo analysis.
 To do this, we generated a vector of flood depths ranging from -4 to 32 feet incrementing by 0.1 feet.
 Flood depths are relative to the structure’s first-floor elevation, therefore negative values are included to account for components located below the first floor level.
 For each flood depth in this vector, we performed 25 component-level simulations for each component in all 50 floor plans in which we estimated the expected quantity of each component to be replaced due to flood damage at the given flood depth.

 For sheetrock/drywall, wall insulation, exterior wall sheathing, and roof sheathing, we calculated the replacement quantity in each simulation according to their unique damage functions as described in Section 2.1.
 For the remaining components, we calculated their replacement quantity in each simulation by performing N Bernoulli trials where N is the total quantity of the given component.
 A Bernoulli trial is a discrete experiment testing whether or not a certain outcome occurs given a certain probability of occurence (Papoulis, 1994, pp. 43–47).
 The outcome in questions for each Bernoulli trial is the failure of the given component, and its probability of occurrence is given by the fragility function for the given component at the given flood depth.
 We used the random.binomial method in the NumPy Python library (Harris et al., 2020) to perform the Bernoulli trials.
 For components with a total quantity greater than one, this method allows us to consider them as independent items that may fail independently at a given flood depth (e.g. if a floor plan has 5 interior doors, it is possible that only three would need to be replaced after a flood with a depth of one foot).